Entertainment

 About Us

-The European Morning Post is founded by a group of journalists who have covered Belgian and European Union news and EU authorities over the years.
+The European Morning Post is founded by a group of journalists who have covered Switzerland and European Union news and EU authorities over the years.
 The publication was created in 2014 and is led by Stavros Koronopoulous, an editor.

 The European Morning Post is a credible and reliable source of information, and its articles are reprinted by numerous agencies, media outlets, and news aggregators, including including Google.news.